peterstansfeld/palavo/README.md

 ```

-\* Optional

-\* USB can be used instead of UART serial comms - add 32 to PALAVO_CONFIG
+\* UART serial comms can be used instead of USB serial comms - add 32 to PALAVO_CONFIG
-\** To enable IR add 8 to PALAVO_CONFIG
+\** To enable IR reception add 8 to PALAVO_CONFIG

-As you can see the GPIOs GP11 to GP47 (37 GPIOs in total) are free to use and they are conveniently and contiguously located.
-And if you decide to use USB comms instead of UART comms and GPIOs 8, 9 would be free to use, as would GPIO 10 if you could get by without infra-red.
+As you can see the GPIOs GP8 to GP47 (40 GPIOs in total) are free to use and are conveniently and contiguously located.

+## Firmware

+In the `build` directory create a suitably-named directory, and enter that directory:

+`$ mkdir solderparty_rp2350_stamp_xl`

+`$ cd solderparty_rp2350_stamp_xl`

+Create a suitably-named directory for this particular configuration of Palavo and enter that directory:

+`$ mkdir config8`

+`$ cd config8`

+Repeat the rest of the previous build process, only use this CMAKE command:

+`$ cmake ../../../ -DPICO_BOARD=solderparty_rp2350_stamp_xl -DPALAVO_CONFIG=8`

+Here is I've paired this with a Pico 2, or another board with an RP2350 in Configuation 21

 ```